Inside visits and special features are shown in UPPERCASE in the tour description.

 VIA RAIL THE CANADIAN.
 Today, watch the scenery as you whisk by the ever-changing Canadian landscape and travel the full length of the Canadian National Railway’s breathtaking mainline.
 (B,L,D)

 VIA RAIL THE CANADIAN–WINNIPEG.
 An early arrival into Winnipeg, Manitoba’s capital, a city rich in history and culture.
-In the early afternoon, we continue our journey through Manitoba’s prairies and into Saskatchewan.
+Mid-morning, we continue our journey through Manitoba’s prairies and into Saskatchewan.
 (B,L,D)

 JASPER NATIONAL PARK–COLUMBIA ICEFIELD–LAKE LOUISE–BANFF NATIONAL PARK.
 Board your motorcoach this morning and journey through JASPER NATIONAL PARK, stopping along the way at the COLUMBIA ICEFIELD to experience the Ice Explorer, an all-terrain vehicle that travels on ice that is 1,200 feet (365 meters) thick.
 Continue down Icefields Parkway to Lake Louise, where cold waters mirror the surrounding mountains and glaciers.
 Arrive in BANFF NATIONAL PARK for a leisurely 2-night stay.